dongfang-steven-yang/social-distancing-monitoring/README.md

 Paper: [arXiv preprint](https://arxiv.org/abs/2007.03578)

+**Updata Log:**
+- **2020.09.15**: We have added the instructions for running the pedestrian detection and the data analysis.
+Please see the section of 'Getting Started'.
-**Note**: We are still in the process of finalizing the repository.
+- **2020.07.10**: We are still in the process of finalizing the repository.
 The complete version will be released soon!

 ## System Overview